ISTD Modern Theatre & Tap Examinations

 The children are marked on the following components;

-A sense of line and well coordinated movements.
+A sense of line and well-coordinated movements

-Musicality and rhythmic awareness.
+Musicality and rhythmic awareness

-For Grade 1;
+For Grade 1 onwards;

 The children are marked on the following components;

-musicality and rhythmic awareness
+Musicality and rhythmic awareness

-Cost
+Cost of exams

 Grades and marking